Pirates vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- Carlos Carrasco (3-6) will take the mound for the Mets, his 18th start of the season.
+- The Mets will hand the ball to David Peterson (3-7) for his 14th start of the season.

-- Carrasco has pitched five or more innings in two straight games and will look to extend that streak.
+- He has earned a quality start one time in 13 starts this season.

+- In 13 starts, Peterson has pitched through or past the fifth inning eight times.
+He has a season average of 3.6 frames per outing.

-- He has one appearance this season with zero earned runs allowed out of his 17 chances this season.
+- He has six appearances with no earned runs allowed in 19 chances this season.

 |Opponent